 Working as a business analyst requires a range of day-to-day duties, which include monitoring the various IT processes carried out within the company and ensuring that staff have access to the information they need to function effectively.

-Some key duties include:
+Some key duties in business analyst jobs include:

 - monitoring the progress of projects by tracking activity and resolving any problems that occur

 - publishing progress reports and recommending if action is required

 - writing and updating procedures for systems protocols